-WERE HOSPITALIZED IN THE U.S.

-DUE TO COVID-19

-BETWEEN MARCH 2020 & MARCH 2021
+WERE HOSPITALIZED IN THE U.S. DUE TO COVID-19 BETWEEN MARCH 2020 & OCTOBER 2021

 COVID-19 is a disease caused by a coronavirus called SARS-CoV-2.
 It is very serious and very contagious.
-Since the COVID-19 pandemic first began in early 2020, there have been over 80 million COVID-19 cases and over 988.000 deaths due to COVID in the U.S. alone.
+Since the COVID-19 pandemic first began in early 2020, there have been over 49 million COVID-19 cases and over 746,000 deaths due to COVID in the U.S. alone.

-While most children with COVID-19 have mild symptoms or no symptoms at all, children can - and some do get severely ill from COVID.
+While most children with COVID-19 have mild symptoms or no symptoms at all, children can - and some do - get severely ill from COVID.
 Those that get very sick from COVID could need to be hospitalized.
 In rare cases, they might die.

-Babies under 1 year old and children with certain underlying health conditions may be more likely to have severe illness from COVID-19.
+Babies under 1 year old and children with certain medical conditions may be more likely to have severe illness from COVID-19

-Experts are looking into a rare, but serious medical condition associated with COVID-19 in children called Multisystem Inflammatory Syndrome in Children (MIS-C).
+Experts are looking into a rare, but serious medical condition associated with COVID-19 infection in children called Multisystem Inflammatory Syndrome in Children (MIS-C).
 Unfortunately, it is not yet known what causes MIS-C and who is at increased risk for getting it.
+Over 5,500 cases of MIS-C have been reported and half of the cases have been in children between the ages of 9 and 13.